 This page on 'Earth Crust Sediment-Layer Very Thin'

 (hence highly limited oil and other fossil fuel sources)

-Note: Some more links and further information may be added in the future.
+More web links and further information may be added

 In the day-to-day news about oil and gas and gasoline (prices and resources), it seems that no one is giving a perspective on where the oil and gas comes from --- in particular, Mother Earth's limits to oil and gas resources.